HIP-Labs/HIP-Subnet/README.md

 ## Getting Started

-NOTE - Bittensor is currently supported on macOS and Linux with limited support for Windows.
+<em>note: Bittensor is currently supported on macOS and Linux with limited support for Windows.</em>

 To participate in the HIP Subnet as a miner or validator, follow these steps: